Near-Constant-Time Distributed Algorithms on a Congested Clique: 2-Ruling Sets in O(log log log n) Rounds

 \subsection{Putting it all together}

-We now combine the algorithm for degree-decomposition step algorithm, the vertex-selection step algorithm, and the $2$-ruling set algorithm in order to obtain a $3$-ruling set algorithm that runs in $O(\log \log \log n)$ rounds in expectation.
+We now combine the four steps described in the preceeding text: (i) degree-decomposition, (ii) vertex-selection, (iii) high-degree vertex removal, and (iv) MIS computation on graphs with low maximum degree, to obtain a 2-ruling set algorithm that runs in $O(\log \log \log n)$ rounds in w.h.p.
+The algorithm is summarized below.

-\begin{lemma} With probability at least $1 - 1 / n$, $I$ is a $3$-ruling set of $G$. \end{lemma} \begin{proof} Consider a vertex $v \in V$.
-By Lemma \ref{lemma:highProb}, $v$ has a neighbor in $S$ with probability at least $1 - 1 / n^2$.
-Since $I$ is a $2$-ruling set of $G[S]$, there is a node in $I$ at distance at most $3$ from $v$.
-Thus, with probability at least $1 - 1 / n$ we have constructed a $3$-ruling set for $G$. \end{proof}
+\begin{theorem} There is a 2-ruling set algorithm in the Congested Clique model that runs in $O(\lll)$ rounds w.h.p. \end{theorem} \begin{proof} Phases 1, 2, and 5 in the above algorithm take $O(\lll)$ rounds each, w.h.p.
+Phases 3 and 4 take $O(1)$ rounds.
+Every vertex in $V$ is at most 1 hop from $S$, w.h.p.
+We then compute an MIS of $G[S]$ and this MIS is a 2-ruling set of $G$. \end{proof}